Quantum noncommutative ABJM field theory: four- and six-point functions

 while from the 2fermion-gauge boson triangle-loop we have numerator:

---Fermion-2gauge bosons-scalar box-loop numerator is than as follows:
+\item $\bullet$ Fermion-2gauge bosons-scalar box-loop numerator is than as follows:

-Finally, note that in the above numerators due to fermions we have terms proportional to $\ell^3$ types of $\ell$-dependence.
-However inspecting Figs.\ref{fig:Fig21}-\ref{fig:Fig31} one see that in all diagrams there is at least one massless gauge boson exchange carrying/inducing power of $\ell^2$ peace in denominators reducing thus $\ell^3$ power of numerator dependence down to $\ell^1$ power dependence.
+\end{itemize} Finally, note that in the above numerators due to fermions we have terms proportional to the maximal power of 3 for the loop $\ell$-momentum dependence.
+However inspecting figures \ref{2scalar2fermionbox}-\ref{2scalar2fermiontria} one see that in all diagrams there is at least one massless gauge boson exchange carrying/inducing power of $\ell^2$ peace in denominators reducing thus $\ell^3$ power of numerator dependence down to the $\ell^1$ power dependence.

-{\bf Acknowledgements}\\ The work by C.P.
+{\bf Acknowledgments}\\ The work by C.P.
 Martin has been financially supported in part by the Spanish Ministry of Science, Innovation and Universities through grant PID2023-149834NB-I00.
 J.Trampetic would like thank Dieter L\"ust for many discussions and to acknowledge support of Max-Planck-Institute for Physics, M\"unchen, for hospitality.
+Also J.T. would like to thank S.J. van Tongeren for private communications regarding reference \cite{ST}.
 The work of J.You has been supported by Croatian Science Foundation.